mailcow/mailcow-dockerized-docs/docs/index.en.md

 But the heart of mailcow is the graphical web interface, the **mailcow UI**.

-It offers a place for almost all settings and allows the comfortable creation of new domains and email addresses with just a few clicks.

-But also other or more tricky tasks can be done in it with ease:
+It offers a place for almost all settings and allows the comfortable creation of new domains and e-mail addresses with just a few clicks, as well as other or more tricky tasks that can be done with ease:

 - [DKIM](http://dkim.org) and [ARC](http://arc-spec.org/) support/generation.
-- Black and white lists per domain and per user.
+- Black- and whitelists per domain and per user
-- Spam score management per user (reject spam, flag spam, greylist).
+- Spam score management per user (reject spam, flag spam, greylist)
 - Allow mailbox users to create temporary spam aliases
-- Prepend email tags to subject or move emails to subfolders (per user)
+- Prepend e-mail tags to subject or move e-mails to subfolders (per user)
 - Allow mailbox users to toggle TLS enforcement for inbound and outbound messages
 - Users can reset caches on SOGo ActiveSync devices
 - imapsync to periodically migrate or retrieve remote mailboxes